-The additions for the years 2021 and 2020 correspond, fundamentally, to installations in new own stores, as well as to improvements needed for the existing ones.
+Additions in the 2022 financial year mainly correspond to transport elements acquired by the company and installations in new owned stores, as well as to improvements needed to existing stores.

-The heading "Impairment and income from disposal of fixed assets" on the attached profit and loss account for the 2021 financial year includes losses of 23 thousand euros as a result of derecognitions of assets relating to owned stores that have been transferred to franchisees or other third parties.
+The heading "Impairment and income from disposal of fixed assets" on the attached profit and loss account for the 2022 financial year includes losses of 11,785 euros and profits of 14,230 euros as a result of derecognitions of assets relating to owned stores that have been transferred to franchisees or other third parties (losses of 23,000 euros in the 2021 financial year).

-The fully amortized tangible fixed assets still in use at yearend 2021 amount to 2,023 thousand euros (2,085 thousand euros at yearend 2020).
+The fully amortized tangible fixed assets still in use at yearend 2022 amount to 1,935 thousand euros (2,023 thousand euros at yearend 2021).